Glitchtest51/x360ce/.roo/rules/instructions.md

     - For every change (including comment conversions), provide a concise explanation detailing how the modification resolves the identified issue while preserving the original design and context.
     - Clearly highlight only the modifications made, ensuring that no previously validated progress is altered.
+	- NOTE: Summarize reasoning for the user, but do NOT expose full chain-of-thought.
+Keep internal deliberations internal; surface only the concise rationale needed to justify each change.

 7. Contextual Analysis